Welcome International Students!

 These tests are not an entrance exam.
 They simply help you choose the right classes so you can succeed in college.

-These tests are offered online, so you can take them anytime, anywhere.
+The tests are offered online, so you can take them anytime, anywhere.

 Our Placement Testing page includes information about exemptions and accommodations, registration links, and additional resources.

-Note to Seniors in high school: Have your transcript sent ONLY after the first two grading periods or first semester of your senior year.
+Note to seniors in high school: Have your transcript sent ONLY after the first two grading periods or first semester of your senior year.
 Any transcript sent without those grades and GPA on it cannot be used for placement test exemptions.

-Visit the Registration Welcome Center for Advising & Registration
+Registration Welcome Center

-Visit the Virtual Welcome Center
+Visit Registration Welcome Center

 Pay for Classes